Secure LLM scripting. Finally.

 Tired of wrong tools for the job

 “I just want to script LLMs.
-Don't give me a kitchen sink 'agentic framework' or a magic black box.
+Don’t give me a chat app or an uber-agent or a magic black box.
 Give me a unix pipe.”

 finally